I have a dream.

 What it doesn’t mean:

 ReptiFiles will never recommend a product that I would not use personally.
 The products ReptiFiles links to are products that I know, trust, and would recommend even if I wouldn’t make any money on the sale.
-In fact, there are many products recommended on ReptiFiles that are not affiliate links, but I recommend them anyway because they’re superior products that I trust.
-Your trust is very important!
+In fact, there are many products recommended on ReptiFiles that are not paid or affiliate links, but I recommend them anyway because they’re superior products that I trust.
+Your trust is very important to me!

 ReptiFiles will never waste your money.
 Some of the products recommended on ReptiFiles are expensive.
 And the sum total of the supplies listed in the Shopping Lists can also get expensive.
 This is not because I want to sap you dry and make you spend money unnecessarily.
 This is because it’s not cheap to practice optimal husbandry, and when it comes to reptile supplies, you get what you pay for.
 Less expensive shopping lists and reptile “kits” cut corners on welfare and end up costing you more in the long run, whether on vet bills or replacement supplies.